Fliplet/fliplet-cli/docs/API/fliplet-ui-actions.md

   * **title** (String) A title that appears above the options.
   * **labels** (Array) Options to show the user.
 Each label object contains the following properties:
     * **label** (String) Option label to show the user.
-    * **action** (Object or Function) If an object is provided the object will be passed to `Fliplet.Navigate.to()` and executed accordingly.
+    * **action** (Object or Function) If an object is provided the object will be passed to `Fliplet.Navigate.to()` and executed accordingly, unless the object has a key `type` with the value `copyText`, in this case the object will be passed to `clipboardjs` library, which will also expected to have a key `text` with the value to be copied.
 If a function is provided, the function will be run with the 0-based index of the label as the first parameter.
   * **cancel** (Boolean or String) Unless this is `false` or an empty string, a cancel button will be added at the bottom with the provided string used as the button label. (**Default**: `Cancel`)

 ## Properties